 The Directors consider that disclosing alternative performance measures enhances Shareholders' ability to evaluate and analyse the underlying financial performance of the Group.
 They have identified adjusted operating profit and adjusted EBITDA as measures that enable the assessment of the performance of the Group and assists in financial, operational and commercial decision-making.
 In adjusting for this measure the Directors have sought to eliminate those items of income and expenditure that do not specifically relate to the underlying operational performance of the Group in a specific year.
-The table below reconciles operating profit to adjusted operating profit1 and adjusted EBITDA identifying those reconciling items of income and expense.
+The table below reconciles operating profit to adjusted operating profit1 and adjusted EBITDA2 identifying those reconciling items of income and expense.

-Year ended 31 March 2023 £'000 Year ended 31 March 2022 £'000 Operating profit 5,020 2,386 Amortisation of acquired intangible assets 2,473 751 Expenses relating to share option schemes 40 241 Exceptional restructuring costs - 866 Exceptional legal costs and settlement agreements 203 - Costs relating to business combinations - 985 Adjusted operating profit 7,736 5,229 Amortisation of other intangible assets 398 392 Depreciation of owned assets 643 680 Depreciation of leased assets 617 495 Adjusted EBITDA 9,394 6,796
+Year Year

+ended ended

+31 March 31 March

+2023 2022

+£'000 £'000

+Operating profit 5,020 2,386

+Amortisation of acquired intangible assets 2,473 751

+Expenses relating to share option schemes 40 241

+Exceptional restructuring costs - 866

+Exceptional legal costs and settlement agreements 203 -

+Costs relating to business combinations - 985

+Adjusted operating profit 7,736 5,229

+Amortisation of other intangible assets 398 392

+Depreciation of owned assets 643 680

+Depreciation of leased assets 617 495

+Adjusted EBITDA 9,394 6,796

-Adjusted operating profit is the profit from operating activities adjusted for expenses relating to share option schemes, amortisation of acquired intangible assets, exceptional items and costs relating to business combinations.
+- 1. Adjusted operating profit is the profit from operating activities adjusted for expenses relating to share option schemes, amortisation of acquired intangible assets, exceptional items and costs relating to business combinations. - 2.
 Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) is the profit from operating activities adjusted for depreciation, amortisation, expenses relating to share option schemes, exceptional items and costs relating to business combinations.